UCF/Main-Site-Theme/readme.markdown

 * UCF Tuition and Fees

 ### Supported Plugins
-These plugins provide features that are extended by the theme; they are generally expected to be activated with the theme but are not technically required.
+These plugins provide features that are extended or modified by the theme; they are generally expected to be activated with the theme but are not technically required.
 * UCF Academic Calendar Plugin
 * UCF Charts Plugin
 * UCF Events